curl/everything-curl/curl-maillists.md

 ### curl-announce

-This mailing list only gets announcements about new releases and security problems - nothing else.
+This mailing list only gets announcements about new releases and security problems—nothing else.
 This one is for those who want a more casual feed of information from the project. https://cool.haxx.se/mailman/listinfo/curl-announce